rkuma183/wilsonmar.github.io/_posts/2018-05-12-azure-ml-cert.md

 {% include _toc.html %}

-Here are materials I've come across for learning enough to pass Microsoft's Azure Machine Learning certification exam <a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-70-774.aspx">70-774</a>
+Here are links to materials I've come across for learning enough to pass Microsoft's Azure Machine Learning certification exam <a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-70-774.aspx">70-774</a>
 - 37 questions in 90 minutes at a VUE center for $165.